benpate/data/README.md

 session := ds.Session()
 defer session.Close()

-// Returns an iterator that will loop through all records that match the provided criteria. it, err := session.List("Person", criteria, options...)

-// Load from database into a person object err := session.Load("Person", criteria, &person)
+// LOAD from a person object from the database err := session.Load("Person", criteria, &person)

-// Insert/Update a person object in the database err := session.Save("Person", person)
+// INSERT/UPDATE a person object in the database err := session.Save("Person", person)

-// Delete a person from the database err := session.Delete("Person", person)
+// DELETE a person from the database err := session.Delete("Person", person)

+// LIST many records from the database, by using an iterator that will loop through all records that match the provided criteria. it, err := session.List("Person", criteria, options...)

+for it.Next(&person) {
+    // do stuff with person.
+}
 ```

 ### data.mongodb